-To perform these experiments, we choose a fixed fraction of grid submissions, $f_g$ (e.g., $f_g = 0.5$ denotes that 50% of the jobs are submitted to the metascheduler), and for each job submission, we conduct a single Bernoulli trial with probability of success equal to $f_q$ .
-Jobs with successful trials are routed through the metascheduler and the remaining jobs are considered as submissions to local batch system.
 We performed the experiments for $f_g = 0.5$ , repeated each run 5 times and averaged the scores using geometric mean.
-In Figure 10, the green bars indicate the fairness scores for the 50% grid submissions and the red bars indicate the fairness scores for the 50% local batch queue submissions.
+In Fig. 8, the green bars indicate the fairness scores for the 50 percent grid submissions and the red bars indicate the fairness scores for the 50 percent local batch queue submissions.
 We indicate the service fairness of the baseline strategy with a line which is labelled as BS.
 Service fairness scores more than 1 indicate improved response times compared to the baseline.